-Exploring Barun valley, one of the most beautiful mountain valleys and the laps of Makalu, world’s fifth highest mountain, by crossing two exciting mountain passes Siptom-La and Keke La Pass make this trek a super adventure.
+Exploring Barun valley, one of the most beautiful mountain valleys and the laps of Makalu, the world’s fifth highest mountain, by crossing two exciting mountain passes Siptom-La and Keke La Pass make this trek a super adventure.
 The trekkers need to take a 45-minute flight to Tumlingtar from Kathmandu to start the trek.
 From Tumlingtar they need to take a jeep all the way to Chichila and stay overnight.
 The actual trek starts from Chichila and extends along the rhododendron forests to the heavenly waterfalls and glaciers.
 The spectacular views of Makalu and several other peaks including Mt.
 Everest further beautify this journey.
 The natural beauty and the unique adventure of Makalu Base Camp Trek make it one of the must-visit destinations in the Himalayas.

 During the initial phase of trekking, most of the trails demand continuous hiking for days making it a bit tiresome for a novice trekker.
 However, the best adventure along the peaceful and pristine trails gives anyone the perfect joy of trekking.
-The 15-days trek offers acclimatization stays at right elevation to adjust to the quick fluctuation in altitudes.
+The 15-days trek offers acclimatization stays at the right elevation to adjust to the quick fluctuation in altitudes.
 Since the less number of trekkers come to explore Makalu Base Camp, the trek is a heavenly journey for peace lovers.
-Barun National Park is the one of the richest and deepest national park of Nepal.
-Explore the flora and fauna in every step of this trek with cutlure diversity and ethics of this region.
-We can explore the many lakes and wildlife like: Yak, Bear, Musk deer, Red Panda, Snow Leopard, many species of birds during this trek.
+Barun National Park is one of the richest and deepest national park of Nepal.
+Explore the flora and fauna in every step of this trek with cultural diversity and ethics of this region.
+We can explore the many lakes and wildlife like Yak, Bear, Musk deer, Red Panda, Snow Leopard, many species of birds during this trek.

 - See Everest from a unique angle, it’s eastern Kangshung face.

 - Gain views of eastern Nepal, as far away as Kanchenjunga.